elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 5. Temporal Structure - Proved sense of direction on a daily basis
 6. Social Contracts - Friendship  #significance

-Worker - Enters into a paid employment out of his/her own will, is not in a managerial job, has contractual relations with the employer
+#Worker - Enters into a paid employment out of his/her own will, is not in a managerial job, has contractual relations with the employer
-Worker /= Labour; Labour lacks choice for any reason, are forced into work, are in feudal / ritual relations with the employer. #Eg Child labour, bonded labour
+Worker /= Labour;
+#Labour lacks choice for any reason, are forced into work, are in feudal / ritual relations with the employer. #Eg Child labour, bonded labour
 Work > Employment (more narrow)
 #Robert #Blauner Increase in use of technology leads to higher degree of alienation
 #Frank Hull also echoes similar views, the relation is more negatively linear than curvilinear
+Work > employment
+As tech pervades workplace, nature of work also changes. #Eg E-commerce, virtual workplaces, cowork spaces, etc

 ## Social Organisation of Work
 ***